 Stage of Development

 As your search rankings start to work, your next focus should probably be towards website improvement and enhancement.
-At this stage, your allocation for search engine may drop to at least 50%.
+At this stage, your allocation for search engines may drop to at least 50%.

 User retention is the key.